 That’s called hubris.

 For most of us, it’s short-lived because we end up barely passing that next exam.
-Or, our sports team disappoints in the next game, because they too over assessed their abilities, discounted the fact that the highly ranked team had an off game, and then went into the next game with too much confidence.
+Or, our sports team disappoints in the next game, because they also over assessed their abilities, discounted the fact that the highly ranked team had an off game, and then went into the next game with too much confidence.

 Our friends and family will quickly let us know that we got “too big for our britches”.
-Those consequences deflates our hubris quickly.
+Those consequences deflates our hubris, quickly.

 Now, consider some others that had limited consequences to their actions like superstars from the entertainment world.
 When people achieve super stardom, many of the natural feedback mechanisms weaken.